blackducksoftware/blackduck-alert/deployment/docker-compose/README.md

     ```
     docker-compose -f ./docker-compose/docker-compose.yml -f ./docker-compose/docker-compose.local-overrides.yml -p <PROFILE_NAME> down
     ```
+    - Replace <PROFILE_NAME> with the name of the profile that was used during installation.
 2. Follow the [Standalone Installation](#standalone-installation)

 ### Upgrade with Black Duck